dmleong/dmleong.github.io/_drafts/whats-an-object.markdown

 ##Conclusion##
 Object Oriented Programming is an incredibly important thing to learn, but it's not always easy to understand all the different parts.
 People use all sorts of examples to try to explain it, but it didn't really click with me until someone sat down and explained it to me in plain English using an example that I was intimately familiar with.
 This is just one way that I've found helped me learn.
 Hopefully it was helpful for you!

 <a href="http://www.seriouseats.com/recipes/2013/12/the-food-lab-best-chocolate-chip-cookie-recipe.html">And here's my favorite cookie recipe</a>.

+<a href="http://www.ambitiouskitchen.com/2012/08/peanut-butter-chocolate-chip-cookies-with-sea-salt/">Photo credit</a>